-- Notes:

-1. The standing Audit & Supervisory Board Members attend meetings of the Management Sustainability Committee, Risk Management Committee and - Aside from the above, a meeting both was been organized to secure the effectiveness of auditing, though activities such as regular information exchange and sharing between standing Audit & Supervisory Board Members and corporate staff divisions.

-For information on changes to the system as of June 23, 2023, please refer to "II-2.
+- Notes: 1.
+The standing Audit & Supervisory Board Members attend meetings of the Management Sustainability Committee, Risk Management Committee and - In estanding Audit & Supervisory board Members attend meetings of the Management Sustainability Committee, Kisk Management Committee and Business Strategy Meeting as observers.
+Aside from the above, a meeting body has been organized to secure the effectiveness of auditing, though activities such as regular information exchange and sharing between standing Audit & Supervisory Board Members and corporate staff divisions.
+For information on changes to the system as of June 23, 2023, please refer to "I-2.
 Matters Concerning Functions of Business Execution, Auditing and Supervision, Nomination, and Remuneration Decisions (Overview of Current Corporate Governance System)."
+2. - 3.